-I’ve been asked on numerous occasions for advice when presenting business presentation on stage and to camera, so I’ve put together some general tips—some of my own and others from various sources, but all important points to take on board if you want to get your message across clearly and professionally.
+I have been asked on numerous occasions for advice when presenting business presentation on stage and to camera, so I have put together some general tips — some of my own and others from various sources, but all important points to take on board if you want to get your message across clearly and professionally.

 - Stand 10 Feet back from your computer screen, does it still look good?
 Can you still read it?